Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 Each job that you apply to will require different skills.
 Start with the twelve listed above, but include the resume skills most relevant to the job you’re applying for.

-For example, if you’re applying for a “Marketing Manager” position, you might highlight your communication, project management, and teamwork skills.
+For example, say that you’re applying for a “Marketing Manager” position.
+Look at keywords in the job description.
+You might then highlight your communication, project management, and teamwork skills as your soft skills and Mailchimp and Hubspot as your hard skills.

 For even more guidance, check out our professional resume services here at ResumeSpice.